-reorganization Α meetina conducted following Annual the Membership Meeting provides immediate appointment of officers and signing of all necessary documentation regard to confidentiality with conflicts of interest.
+A reorganization meeting conducted following the Annual Membership Meeting provides for immediate appointment of officers and signing of all necessary documentation with regard to confidentiality and conflicts of interest.

 Your board responsibilities can be seen from two different angles.
 One is the duty to work in the best interests of the members.
 Second, the board must do all that is deemed "necessary and proper" under the law.